 Abstract

 The Hurricane Weather Research and Forecasting (HWRF) Ensemble Data Assimilation System (HEDAS) is developed to assimilate tropical cyclone inner-core observations for high-resolution vortex initialization.
 It is based on a serial implementation of the square root ensemble Kalman filter (EnKF).
 In this study, HWRF is used in an experimental configuration with horizontal grid spacing of 9/3 km on the outer/inner domains.
 HEDAS is applied to 83 cases from years 2008-2011.
-With the exception of two Hurricane Hilary (2011) cases in the East Pacific basin, all cases are observed in the Atlantic basin.
-Observed intensity ranges from tropical depression to category-4 hurricane.
+With the exception of two Hurricane Hilary (2011) cases in the eastern North Pacific basin, all cases are observed in the Atlantic basin.
+Observed storm intensity for these cases ranges from tropical depression to category-4 hurricane.

 Overall, it is found that high-resolution tropical cyclone observations, when assimilated with an advanced data assimilation technique such as the EnKF, result in analyses of the primary circulation that are realistic in terms of intensity, wavenumber-0 radial structure, as well as wavenumber-1 azimuthal structure.
-Representing the secondary circulation in the analyses is found to be more challenging with systematic errors in the magnitude and depth of the radial inflow.
+Representing the secondary circulation in the analyses is found to be more challenging with systematic errors in the magnitude and depth of the low-level radial inflow.
 This is believed to result from a model bias in the experimental HWRF due to the over-diffusive nature of the planetary boundary layer parameterization utilized.
-In terms of the thermodynamics, deviations from the observed structure are believed to be due to both an imbalance between the number of the kinematic and thermodynamic observations in general and the sub-optimal ensemble covariances between kinematic and thermodynamic fields.
+Thermodynamic deviations from the observed structure are believed to be due to both an imbalance between the number of the kinematic and thermodynamic observations in general and the sub-optimal ensemble covariances between kinematic and thermodynamic fields.
 Future plans are discussed to address these challenges.

 Introduction

-Numerical prediction of hurricanes continues to be a challenge.
-Although improvements in track forecasts have been relatively steady, virtually no improvement has been made in forecasting intensity (e.g., Berg and Avila 2009).
-Several factors could be contributing to this, including model deficiencies, suboptimal initialization due to the lack of observations in the environment as well as the circulation of a tropical cyclone, and how existing observations are incorporated into model initial conditions through data assimilation.
-The goal of the present study is to focus on the data assimilation aspect of the tropical cyclone prediction problem and specifically explore the impact of tropical cyclone inner-core observations on the analyses of high-resolution vortex structure using the ensemble Kalman filter (EnKF) technique.
+Numerical prediction of tropical cyclones (TCs) continues to be a challenge.
+Although improvements in track forecasts have been relatively steady in recent years, virtually no improvement has been made in forecasting intensity (e.g., Berg and Avila 2009).
+Several factors could be contributing to this, including model deficiencies, suboptimal initialization due to the lack of observations in the peripheral environment as well as inner core circulation of a TC, and how existing observations are incorporated into model initial conditions through data assimilation.
+The goal of the present study is to focus on the data assimilation aspect of the TC prediction problem and specifically explore the impact of TC inner-core observations on the analyses of high-resolution vortex structure using the ensemble Kalman filter (EnKF) technique.

 The EnKF is an advanced data assimilation technique that utilizes an ensemble of short-range forecasts to estimate flow-dependent spatial- and cross-correlations for data assimilation (Evensen 1994; Houtekamer and Mitchell 1998).
-Recent success with assimilating radar observations of continental convective storms (e.g., Snyder and Zhang 2003; Zhang et al. 2004; Dowell et al. 2004; Dowell et al. 2011; Aksoy et al. 2009, 2010) has raised hopes that high-resolution tropical cyclone models, too, can benefit from the EnKF.
+Recent success with assimilating radar observations of continental convective storms (e.g., Snyder and Zhang 2003; Zhang et al. 2004; Dowell et al. 2004; Dowell et al. 2011; Aksoy et al. 2009, 2010) has raised hopes that high-resolution TC models, too, can benefit from the EnKF.
 In a proof-of-concept study, Zhang et al. (2009) demonstrated that the EnKF exhibited more skill than 3DVAR in predicting the rapid formation and intensification of a landfalling hurricane using observations from a land-based radar.
-The same data assimilation system was then recently tested with airborne Doppler radar observations (Weng and Zhang 2011; Zhang et al. 2011) and demonstrated improvement in the representation of the vortex structure in Hurricane Katrina (2005), as well as reduction in intensity forecast error in 61 cases from 2008-2010 when compared to operational dynamical models.
+The same data assimilation system was then recently tested with airborne Doppler radar observations (Weng and Zhang 2011; Zhang et al. 2011) and demonstrated improvement in the representation of the vortex structure in Hurricane Katrina (2005), as well as a reduction in intensity forecast error in 61 cases from 2008-2010 when compared to operational dynamical models.